-1. First-year students (including first-semester first-year students or sophomores with cumulative GPAs of less 1.5 and juniors and seniors with cumulative GPAs of less than 1.75.

-- 2. Students on probation who do not earn a semester GPA of 2.0 or above in their first semester on probation, or do not increase their overall GPA to 2.0 at the end of the following semester. - 3.
-Students who do not earn a minimum semester GPA of 2.25 or the higher standard of performance stipulated by the academic standing committee, during a required Summerterm. - 4.
+- 1. First-year students (including first-semester first-year students) or sophomores with cumulative GPAs of less 1.5 and juniors and seniors with cumulative GPAs of less than 1.75. - 2.
+Students who earn a semester GPA below 1.0, regardless of their cumulative GPA. - 3.
+Students on probation who do not earn a semester GPA of 2.0 or above in their first semester on probation, or do not increase their overall GPA to 2.0 at the end of the following semester. - 4.
+Students who do not earn a minimum semester GPA of 2.25 or the higher standard of performance stipulated by the academic standing committee, during a required Summerterm. - 5.
 Students who have less than a cumulative GPA of 2.0 in their major for two consecutive semesters and who cannot find a new or probationary major.

-Any incomplete (E grade earned may be calculated as a 0.0 when the Academic Standing Committee reviews grades at the end of the semester.
+Any incomplete (E) grade earned may be calculated as a 0.0 when the Academic Standing Committee reviews grades at the end of the semester.